pomdtr/tweety/README.md

 - `/` - open the default profile
 - `/?reload=true` - reload the page when the command exits
 - `/?profile=<profile>` - open a specific profile

+## FAQ

+### Firefox version?

+Firefox should be quite easy to support, the browser integration is minimal.
+Contributions are welcome!